Eating disorders and ADHD

 Treatment for any eating disorder should take a multidisciplinary approach, meaning that multiple professional teams work together to provide care that fits each person.
 Addressing eating disorder behaviours alongside ADHD symptoms gives people the best chance at recovery.

 Making an appointment with your GP is the first step to accessing this kind of support.
-You can read more about this here - Going to the doctor - Beat
+You can read more about this here.

-If you are already receiving support for ADHD, it might help to let your healthcare professional know about any difficulties with eating so they can take this into account.
+If you're already receiving support for ADHD, it might help to let your healthcare professional know about any difficulties with eating so they can take this into account.
 They may also be able to support you with seeking specialist help.

 Alongside professional support, there are things that some people find helpful when managing both ADHD and eating difficulties.
 Everyone is different, so it’s important to explore what works for you as an individual.
 You might want to try: